For more information contact:

 Reporting Lost or Stolen Fuel Credit Cards

 To report a lost or stolen card, the fuel card user must call Comdata toll-free; telephone 866-662-3535.
 Comdata cancels the card immediately.
 The card user must also notify the fuel card custodian.
-The card custodian notifies the fuel card administration team in Accounts Payable of the lost or stolen card and the card’s cancellation.
+The card custodian notifies the Card Services team of the lost or stolen card and the card’s cancellation.

-Comdata issues a replacement card which is available for pickup at Accounts Payable approximately five business days after cancellation of the lost or stolen card.
-The fuel card administration team sends notice to the card custodian when the replacement card is available.
+Comdata issues a replacement card which is available for pickup at Card Services in Accounts Payable approximately five business days after cancellation of the lost or stolen card.
+The Card Services team sends notice to the card custodian when the replacement card is available.

-For a non-Pullman department, the fuel card administration team in Accounts Payable receives the replacement card from Comdata and sends the card to the applicable card custodian.
+For a non-Pullman department, the Card Services team receives the replacement card from Comdata and sends the card to the applicable card custodian.

 Requesting Changes to Fuel Credit Card Accounts

-The card custodian may request changes to fuel credit card accounts by submitting a Fuel Card Change Request or e-mail message to the fuel card administration team in Accounts Payable.
-Send e-mail messages to:
+The card custodian may request changes to fuel credit card accounts by submitting a Fuel Card Change Request or e-mail message to the Card Services team.

 Process the following changes with the Fuel Card Change Request: